Tornado records: Most intense tornado damage

+A more recent example of extreme damage was at the Double Creek Estates of Jarrell, Texas; the 1997 Jarrell tornado stalled over the area at peak F5 intensity, destroying every home in the subdivision, and killing 27.
+Extreme ground scouring and high-end F5 damage was surveyed.
+The 2008 Parkersburg tornado was reported by mayor Bob Haylock to have been so intense that a majority of the fatalities out of Parkersburg were from people taking shelter in basements underground.
+The 2011 Philadelphia, Mississippi tornado caused extreme ground scouring across its path; up to .5 meters of soil was removed from the environment, presumably from intense subvortices.

 Most damaging tornado

-Similar to fatalities, damage (and observations) of a tornado are a coincidence of what character of tornado interacts with certain characteristics of built up areas.
-That is, destructive tornadoes are in a sense "accidents" of a large tornado striking a large population.
-In addition to population and changes thereof, comparing damage historically is subject to changes in wealth and inflation.
 The 1896 St. Louis–East St. Louis tornado on May 27, incurred the most damages adjusted for inflation, with an estimated $5.36 billion (2022 USD).
 In raw numbers, the Joplin tornado of May 22, 2011, is considered the costliest tornado in recent history, with damage totals at $3.71 billion (2022 USD).
-Until April 2011, the Bridge Creek-Moore tornado of May 3, 1999, was the most damaging, Which was later surpassed by the 2011 Tuscaloosa–Birmingham tornado, with a damage total of $3.18 Billion (2022 USD), though this tornado would only last about a month as the most costly as it would be surpassed by the previously mentioned Joplin tornado.
+Until April 2011, the Bridge Creek–Moore tornado of May 3, 1999, was the most costly, which was later surpassed by the 2011 Tuscaloosa–Birmingham tornado, with a damage total of $3.18 billion (2022 USD).